 The Estonian government has been making a number of efforts to attract foreign investment to the country, including the enactment of business-friendly laws and a competitive business environment.
-Also, Estonia offers an e-residency program – which provides online residency for foreign entrepreneurs who want to live and work in Estonia without having to leave their home country – making it an ideal destination for any size and kind of business.
+Also, Estonia offers an e-residency program – which provides online residency for international entrepreneurs who want to live and work in Estonia without having to leave their home country – making it an ideal destination for any size and kind of business.

-Access to Digital Banking
+Access to Digital Financial Services

-Low Banking Fees
+Low Transaction and Service Fees

-Estonian banks allow businesses to make international transfers at competitive rates.
+Estonian institutions allow businesses to make international transfers at competitive rates.
 With Estonia being a member of the European Union, businesses in Estonia can make euro-denominated transfers within the EU as if they were domestic transfers, which is often cheaper and faster than international transfers.

 Easy Company Incorporation

 Estonia's e-Residency program has simplified the process of company incorporation for foreign entrepreneurs.
-Once the company is incorporated, opening a business bank account in Estonia is a straightforward process.
+Once the company is incorporated, opening a business account in Estonia is a straightforward process.
 The entire process can be completed remotely, making it an easy and hassle-free experience for entrepreneurs.

 Access to the Estonian Market

-Opening a business bank account in Estonia provides businesses with access to the Estonian market.
+Opening a business account in Estonia provides businesses with access to the Estonian market.
 Estonia is a member of the European Union, providing businesses with access to the EU's single market, which has a population of over 450 million people.
 This creates opportunities for businesses to expand their customer base and grow their business.

 Documents required to open a business account in Estonia